How to Care for Maras as Pets

 - Vitamin C. Maras, like guinea pigs, need supplemental vitamin C in addition to what they receive from their diet.
 This can be accompished by sprinkling powered Vitamin C that you can get from any store that sells vitamins for humans.
 Dealers also sell treats that contain etra vitamins.

-Some Fresh Food Options
+Fresh Food Options for Maras

 Both mara species dig burrows, so outdoor enclosures with soil substrates should have solid or wire barriers underneath.
 Size recommendations for these enclosures can vary, but I suggest providing enough space so that the animals can carry out species specific behaviors.
 This is especially important if the animal will spend the majority of its time in the cage.
 The maras should have the ability to run a short distance and jump regardless of whether the enclosure meets a suggested size.
 Some size suggestions for Patagonian maras: